23f1001093/DataSci-Tools-QnA_Bot/README.md

-# Virtual Teaching Assistant API
+# DataSci-Tools-QnA_Bot

-A virtual TA that automatically answers student questions using course materials and Discourse forum discussions.
+A virtual TA that automatically answers student questions using course(Tools in Data Science) materials and Discourse forum discussions.

 ## Overview